 The art of Mexican cuisine is applied on street food.
-Different from Spanish Tapas, Mexican cuisine represents its culinary culture in a different scale.
+Different from Spanish Tapas, Mexican cuisine represents its culinary culture on a different scale.
 Despite the culture of sharing small dishes, Mexican food differs its food by its ingredients, flavour and complementary.
 Starting with Ensalada of Soft shell crab Cangrejo, which triggered my temptation for something fresh and salty.
-Just as good as it looked, the crab salad was one of my favourites of Touché Hombre.
-Its flavour was something you would call fireworks in the mouth.
-A bite of savoury and crispy crab was complemented with the freshness from the corn salad which was topped with tomato cubs and pomegranate.
+Just as good as it looked, the crab salad was one of my favourites at Touché Hombre.
+Its flavour was something you would call ‘fireworks in the mouth’.
+A bite of savoury and crispy crab was complemented with the freshness of the corn salad which was topped with tomato cubes and pomegranate.
 It was out of expectation.
 Soft shell crab has never been my desire, but the combination was a real treat that I am happy getting to explore.
-And, consider to get a Margarita to fulfill the whole experience.
+And, consider getting a Margarita to fulfill the whole experience.
 Margarita Del Tommy is the house’s specialty and it was a pleasure to sip the taste of divine Tequila with a touch of Agave.

 The creativity in Touché Hombre’s kitchen is highly appreciated.
 The second dish came as Tuna Tostada.
-The good looking plating touch of the dish was not the highlight of the dish, obviously, but the explosion of flavour.
+The good-looking plating touch of the dish was not the highlight of the dish, obviously, but the explosion of flavour.
 Different from the original Tostada which the tuna would be served on a mini corn soft taco, Tuna Tostada at Touché Hombre brought a new experience into the Mexican Tostada.
-One full bite of Tuna Tostada and you would explore exotic combo that that bite gives you.
+One full bite of Tuna Tostada and you would explore exotic combo of that bite giving you.
 A hint of Ceviche could be an answer.
 However, this creativity would not mislead you.
 Instead, it shows the creative dimension which is in the dressing and topping flaking on each tostada.

 When we talk about Mexico, Tequila is always mentioned.
-Despite having a large selection of Tequila in the house, I would like to introduce to the more unique flavour of Mezcal.
-My all time favourite Mezcal Sour was served beautifully in Touché Hombre and the cocktails is so far one of my go-to choices.
+Despite having a large selection of Tequila in the house, I would like to introduce you to the unique flavour of Mezcal.
+My all-time favourite – Mezcal Sour was served beautifully in Touché Hombre and the cocktails is so far one of my go-to choices.
 However, they have brought up the game and their creativity in mixology, Los Cocos Locos would be a perfect choice if you prefer something sweet.
 The cocktails is a creation of 10 different ingredients which Mezcal stands out as the main liquor.
-It might have be in the sweet taste but its freshness was still incredibly undeniable.
+It might have been in the sweet taste but its freshness was still incredibly undeniable.

 Mexican cuisine is a great mixture of savoury and spiciness.
-Learning about the Mexican kitchen is always a pleasure but it is hard to tell what is good or what is authentic when you have never been to Mexico.
+Learning about the Mexican kitchen is always a pleasure but it is hard to tell what is good or what is authentic if you have never been to Mexico.
 However, the understanding of taste and Mexican ingredients would help and open your mind to this cuisine.
-Touché Hombre would be a start for your journey.
+Touché Hombre could be the start of your journey.

 Address: 72 Sukhumvit 55 Thonglor,